everly-gif/Uber-Data-Analytics/README.md

 - The link can be found here: https://www.kaggle.com/zusmani/uberdrives?select=My+Uber+Drives+-+2016.csv

- I was able to analyze the dataset and calculate popluar starting destinations, drop points , frequent routes, proportions and plot graphs such as bars and pie charts from the data sets.
+ I was able to analyze the dataset and calculate popluar starting destinations, drop points , frequent routes, proportions and plot graphs such as bars and pie charts from the data set.